paxdotdev/pax/lab-journal-zb.md

 ```

-Note that get_rendering_children for Stacker will return E, so we first need to
+Note that get_instance_children for Stacker will return E, so we first need to
 first visit B's non-rendering children, C and D

 To pull this off[1], we will need to perform two separate passes of the render tree.